Report Plastic Pollution

 Supermarkets in Australia are a $130.2 billion industry, responsible for the majority of household packaging.

-See how the big brands ranked in the first ever independent audit of Australian supermarket plastics use.
+See which of the big brands have improved their rank in the second audit of Australian supermarket plastics use – and which are still lagging.

 For too long, supermarkets have not been held accountable for the amount of plastic packaging they generate, pumping out difficult-to-recycle packaging at the expense of our environment.
 With no legislated mandate to curb plastic production, supermarkets have largely avoided public accountability relating to the amount of plastic on their shelves.